 Eric Frank Russell, a British Scifi writer, first read Lo! serialized in the Astounding Stories pulp magazine, but only on his second reading of the book years later did he become enamored with it and joined the Fortean Society.
 He was inspired to pen the novel “Sinister Barrier” which was published as the feature in the first issue of the pulp fiction magazine “Unknown” in 1939 and dedicated to Fort himself.
 Russell called it a “posthumous collaboration.”

-The novel is about a previously unseen higher forces called “Vitons” that read minds and feed on humans and electromagnetism.
+The novel is about previously unseen higher forces called “Vitons” that read minds and feed on humans and electromagnetism.
 The story begins when two scientists are found dead after their discovery and apparent heart attack.
 Dozens more are discovered to have fallen to madness or suicide.
 “Quick death awaits the first cow that leads a revolt against milking,” writes Russell.
 The scientists in the story are Fortean-styled collectors of odd data and Russell uses not just anomalies from Fort’s books but also anomalies that he himself has collected circa 1939.
 He cites strange disappearances of boats and fireballs from newspaper clippings in the book, weaving those into the fictional narrative.
 A truly Fortean Science Fiction story.

 Russell also wrote “Dreadful Sanctuary (Serialized in Astounding Stories 1948)” which was another Fortean tale about Earth being an insane asylum.
-His story “Jay Score (1941)” is noted as being progressive for its day by having a black character as the ship’s doctor.
-His Science Fiction became less overtly Fortean over time and received praise from Carl Sagan for its scientific visions of the future.
+His story “Jay Score (1941)” is noted as being progressive for the pulp of its day by having a black character as the ship’s doctor.
+His Science Fiction became less overtly Fortean over time and also received praise from Carl Sagan for its scientific visions of the future.
 Eric Russell went on to write Fortean non-fiction books as well covering anomalies and oddities.
-He was the president of the British chapter of the Fortean Society and he was listed in the magazine “Doubt“ as the representative for Forteans to contact in England.
+He was the president of the British chapter of the Fortean Society and he was listed in the magazine “Doubt as the representative for Forteans to contact in England.

 In 1941, all four of Fort’s books were republished as “The Books of Charles Fort” by Henry Holt, prompted by Tiffany Thayer who wrote an exaggerated introduction for the work.
 Fort’s books have remained in print since then.
 The Fortean Society ultimately went inactive much later following Thayer’s death in 1959.
 (The International Fortean Society aka “INFO” then reportedly acquired their files including Fort’s old notes.)
 Even after Thayer’s death, Eric Russell of the British Chapter, claimed that because the Fortean Society was never formally dissolved; it therefore still existed.
 Though despite this, it reportedly didn’t continue to function as an organization.